Eleazar Albin: Biography

+His date of birth is unknown but in 1714 he wrote that he needed to support "a great family".
+This suggests he may have married in around 1700 having been born in around 1680.
 Nothing is known of Albin's early life, though he may have been German-born; he claimed to have been in Jamaica in 1701.
-In 1708 he is known to have been married and living in Piccadilly, London.
-According to autobiographical details in A Natural History of English Insects, Albin taught watercolour painting before being instructed in natural history by silk weaver and naturalist Joseph Dandridge.
+In 1708 he was living in Piccadilly, London when his daughter Elizabeth was born.
+According to autobiographical details in A Natural History of English Insects, Albin taught watercolour painting before being instructed in natural history by the silk weaver and naturalist Joseph Dandridge.
+In 1714 Albin published an advertisement for subscribers to his book A Natural History of English Insects but the work did not appear until 1720.